tanisha0016/Topsis-Tanisha-102203340/README.md

 To contribute:

-1.Fork the repository
+1. Fork the repository.
-2. Clone your fork: git clone https://github.com/your-username/Topsis-Tanisha-102203340.git
+2. Clone your fork: git clone https://github.com/your-username/Topsis-Tanisha-102203340.git.
-3. Create a new branch: git checkout -b feature-branch
+3. Create a new branch: git checkout -b feature-branch.
-4. Make your changes
+4. Make your changes.
-5. Commit your changes: git commit -m "Description of changes"
+5. Commit your changes: git commit -m "Description of changes".
-6. Push to the branch: git push origin feature-branch
+6. Push to the branch: git push origin feature-branch.
-7. Submit a pull request
+7. Submit a pull request.

 # License
 This project is licensed under the MIT License - see the LICENSE.txt file for details.